 Still in development, the sensor may eventually help healthcare providers identify and treat pregnancy complications before they become a threat to mom or baby.

 Did you or your baby suffer a serious birth injury?
-Contact Schochor and Staton, P.A.
+Contact Schochor, Staton, Goldberg, and Cardea, P.A.
 PA

 Our law firm has more than 35 years of successful experience fighting for compensation for patients who are injured by healthcare providers.
 Our firm has offices in Baltimore, Maryland and Washington, DC.
 Contact us today or call 410-234-1000 for a free consultation.